 Celebrant of the Year 2015 and 2016 Finalist - Award 'Commended' - The Good Funeral Awards

-I'm a Minister, ordained by Venus Rising Association, working as a Secular/non-denominational Minister, honouring the belief systems of those I serve.
+Secular Minister, ordained by Venus Rising Association, honouring the belief systems of those I serve.

 Certified Thanatologist - Grief, Bereavement and Mourning Specialist, trained by Dr Alan Wolfelt at the Center for Loss, Fort Collins Colorado - specialisms in Complicated Grief, Carried Grief, PTSD and Traumatic Grief and Group Facilitation.

 Graduate of the Guildhall School of Music and Drama, plus two years post-graduate study diploma.

 Fellow of the Music Academy of the West.